hgcl/clara-le/src/now.md

 ---
 layout: "layout/post.njk"
 title: "Now"
-subtitle: "Chilling mode"
+subtitle: "Probably in a coffee shop"
-date: "2024-04-30"
+date: "2024-08-16"
 tags: ["now"]
 icon: /public/img/meta/drawing-location.svg
 directory: "posts"
 ---

 Robin and I are on a slow journey, having traveled from Europe to Asia overland.

-We are now taking a break in Hanoi (Vietnam), drinking cà phê muối and bia hơi, eating at street food stalls, becoming regulars in a local gym, practicing Vietnamese, catching up with blog posts for [Eau de poisson](https://eaudepoisson.com/), working on side projects. --ENDCHAR--
+We are now exploring Malaysia through diverse Workaways and long quiet stays, two weeks at a time.
+We spend a lot of time in coffee shops, fleeing the heat and working on a big restructuring of our travel blog ([Eau de poisson](https://eaudepoisson.com/)).

+Being slightly food-obsessed, we are happily discovering new dishes on a daily basis!
+With its Malay, Indian and Chinese communities, Malaysia's rich food scene is good to us.
+Favorites of the moment: roti canai, char kway teow, nasi kerabu kelantan, kuih seri muka. --ENDCHAR--

 ---